Access Update

 Where is Cathedral Cove?

-The famous bay is located in Hahei, just 10 minutes' drive from the intriguing Hot Water Beach.
+The famous bay is located in Hahei, just 10 minutes' drive from the famous Hot Water Beach

 Cathedral Cove Marine Reserve, Te Whanganui o Hei, covers 9 square kilometres and is New Zealand’s sixth marine reserve.
 It is protected by the Department of Conservation and is the sole access point to Cathedral Cove.